-Bleeding is the staining or seeping through of a soluble dye from the substrate through the top coat color.
+Bleeding is the staining or seeping through of a soluble dye from the substrate through the topcoat color.
 To avoid bleeding of paints, before painting ensure all contamination, especially bitumen and tar deposits are thoroughly removed.
 You can carry out a solvent test to check if a soluble dye exists.

 Paint flaking happens when the paint has inadequate adhesion and flexibility.
-Cracking and flaking can also result when paint is applied too thinly.
+Cracking and flaking can also result when the paint is applied too thinly.
 Inadequate surface preparation can also cause these failures.
 Proper ventilation can fix most interior moisture problems.
 High-moisture areas such as bathrooms with showers should have exhaust fans installed.
 Scrape sand or scrub with a wire brush to remove all loose and peeling paint.

 Colours that are opposite to each other on the color wheel are considered to be complementary colors, example red and green.
-The base color is main and dominant, while the complementary colour is used only as an accent.
+The base color is main and dominant, while the complementary color is used only as an accent.

 Eggshell finishes are preferred choice for rooms that receive a moderate amount of traffic.
 Any patches or stain on the wall can be washed with a cloth.
 This finish is often used in baths, children’s bedrooms, living areas.
 Eggshell finishes are low-gloss but more reflective than flat sheens.

 Satin finish paints are probably the most commonly used finish, on both interior and exterior surfaces.
 They are the slightly shinier counterparts of eggshell finished paints.
-This easy-cleanup finish is used in family and living rooms, dining rooms, bedrooms, playrooms, along stairways, in the kitchen and the bath.
+This easy-cleanup finish is used in the family and living rooms, dining rooms, bedrooms, playrooms, along stairways, in the kitchen and the bath.

 Semi-gloss paint finishes are known for both their durability and washability.
 This finish is more reflective than satin but is not as shiny as gloss.
 They are ideal for use in areas with high humidity such as bathrooms and kitchens.
 Its reflective property is sleek and radiant.

-Enamel paints are oil based paints used to paint the door and railings.
+Enamel paints are oil-based paints used to paint the door and railings.
 There are two types of enamel i.e, satin and gloss.